stephencorwin/Diablo-IV-AHK-WASD/README.md

 and should not be used in game.

 ### INSTALLATION:
-1) Go to https://www.autohotkey.com/ and download the software.
+1. Go to https://www.autohotkey.com/ and download the software.
 The script has been written for version 1.1.
-2) Download the script in .ahk format or copy its contents into .txt file and change the extension manually to .ahk.
+1. Download the script in `.ahk` format or copy its contents into `.txt` file and change the extension manually to `.ahk`.
-3) Right click script file and chose 'Run Script'.
+1. Right click script file and chose `Run Script`.
 Its icon should show up in the system tray.
-4) Right clicking the tray icon allows to restart, pause or exit the script.
+1. Right clicking the tray icon allows to restart, pause or exit the script.

 ### POTENTIAL FOR IMPROVEMENT:
-1) Additional randomization for repetitive actions.
-Randomized delays between clicks, randomized coordinates of click locations.
-2) Smoother transitions between switched directions to give the movement more contoller-like appearance.
+1. Smoother transitions between switched directions to give the movement more contoller-like appearance.
   For example by introducing 8 intermediate directions like N-NE or W-SW that script is triggering in quick succession for a short, transitory period of time when the direction of movement changes between main directions.
-3) Currently, holding a skill button stops the character.
+1. Currently, holding a skill button stops the character.
 Modification to the script could be introduced, so that holding the button would stop the character only for the duration of typical key press (fraction of a second), after which the movement would be continued.
 As long as the button is held, this process would repeat itself.